ghostdevv/svelte-turnstile/README.md

 # Svelte Turnstile

-Works with Svelte 3, 4, and 5 (experimental)!
+Works with Svelte 3, 4, and 5 (compatibility mode)!

 [Cloudflare's Turnstile](https://developers.cloudflare.com/turnstile/) is a new CAPTCHA alternative, this library allows you to easily integrate it into your svelte projects.